 1. Organising things: I used to overwhelm myself by starting many tasks at a point of time (not multitasking by the way.)
 As a result, numerous unfinished work and I have to deal with extra stress.
 Finally, after I started organising my work and other activities.
 I found I’m more productive than before.

 2. Removing temptations: If you ask me one thing that helps me most to improve my self-discipline is – removing temptations.
 Example: I like playing video games, so I don’t have any games installed on my work pc.

 Update 2020: Now I don’t play video games 🙂

 3. Setting some rules of life: These are the rules which I set for myself.
 It’s one of the big factors that helped me in developing – ‘ better self-discipline.’

-If you follow all these I’m sure you will see improvements in your self-discipline habits.
+If you follow these then I’m sure that you will see improvements in your self-discipline habits.

 We all act differently, I recommend you to try all these things.
 And after some days/weeks you will know which things helping you the most.
 Spend more energy on that.

 Do you want to share a tip or two about gaining better self-discipline and what’s working for you?
 Feel free to use the comment section.